NotHunter101/ExtraRolesAmongUs/README.md

 ## Joker Can Die To Officer
 *Default: true*<br/>
-If this setting is enabled, The Officer will be able to kill The Joker without repercussion.
+If this setting is enabled, The Officer will be able to kill The Joker without reprecussion.
 If it's disabled, killing The Joker will execute as if they were a Crewmate.

 ### Time Where Medic Reports Will Have Name
 *Default: 5*<br/>